pacoispaco/eifogl/UPGRADE_NOTES_FREEGLUT.md

 Using EGL requires a static library that handles callbacks for GLU NURBS.
 This static library is part of EGL and the source code is located here:

 ```
-$EIFOGL/spec/compiler/ise/egl/c    # C code
+$EIFOGL/clib            # C code
-$EIFOGL/spec/compiler/ise/egl/h    # C headers
+$EIFOGL/clib/include    # C headers
-$EIFOGL/spec/compiler/ise/egl/lib  # This is were the static library is put when compiled
 ```

-To compile the libeglu.a library go to the directory 'eifogl/spec/compiler/ise/egl' and run:
+To compile the libeglu.a library go to the directory 'eifogl/egl/clib' and run:

 ```
 $ make